edcork/edcork.github.io/docs/pages/write/firewall_settings.md

            └─878 /usr/bin/python -Es /usr/sbin/firewalld --nofork --nopid
 ```

-### Add firewall rules for the inbound connections
+## Add firewall rules for the inbound connections

-The following steps apply to a root user.
-If you are a sudo user, add `sudo` in front of each command before you run it.
-For example:

-    sudo iptables -S | grep -- '-P INPUT'

-You can also add the related commands that sudo users need to perform to the `/etc/sudoers` file.

 **For the NFS servers**